MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-non-real-time-dashboard.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fgaming-nonrealtime-analytics%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="media/azure-resource-manager-deploy-button.png"/></a>

 This operation will trigger a template deployment of the [azuredeploy.json](https://github.com/Azure-Samples/gaming-nonrealtime-analytics/blob/master/azuredeploy.json) ARM template file to your Azure subscription, which will create the necessary Azure resources.
+This may induce charges in your Azure account.

 Have a look at the [general guidelines documentation](./general-guidelines.md#naming-conventions) that includes a section summarizing the naming rules and restrictions for Azure services.

 >[!NOTE]
 > If you're interested in how the ARM template works, review the Azure Resource Manager template documentation from each of the different services leveraged in this reference architecture: